Matvey24/Rimworld-FPSStabilizer/README.md

 This softly reduces amount of ticks per frame to stabilize FPS in cost of slightly lower TPS

+Thanks to [Cosmic Lustyness](https://steamcommunity.com/id/cosmicgoddess69) for TPS&FPS mod, that helps to make preview.

 ## License
 Assets are [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)